While pool renovations can take some time, the results can change the entire look of your backyard.

 1. Surprise Issues

 Once you begin the process of pool renovation, several issues might probably pop up all of a sudden.
 For instance, you might face problems with the electric wiring or leaks.

 So, it is best to be prepared for such issues by keeping a few extra days in hand.
 We suggest not planning anything after the estimated number of days because you may need to extend the timeline.

 Remember that the budget for your pool renovation may increase depending on this process, which is not something you’d like.
 However, it is best to be prepared for such unforeseen incidents so that it does not come as a shock later on.

 2. Dealing With Fundamental Issues

 While nobody generally speaks of fundamental issues, these have to be addressed while renovating.
-When you look at before and after images of renovated pools, you will probably not see any pre-existing underground cracks.
+Looking at before and after images of renovated pools, you will probably not see any pre-existing underground cracks.
 Similarly, any broken electrical parts at the bottom of the pool should also not be visible.

 So, during pool renovation, always check for these fundamental problems and get them sorted out first.
-And again, this can increase the budget depending on the changes needed, but you will end up with a pool that is perfect in every way.
+And again, this can increase the budget depending on the changes needed, but you will end up with a perfect pool in every way.